dips4717/gcn-cnn/README.md

 --use_precomputed_25Chan_imgs True\
 --Channel25_img_dir 'data\25ChanImages'
 ```
 The model is saved into outpur_dir.
-It performs retrieval evaluation every N epoch and logs results into `output_dir\result.txt`
+It performs retrieval evaluation every *N* epoch and logs results into `output_dir\results.txt`

 ## Fine-tune/train with triplet supervision (GCN-CNN-TRI)
-* To train GCN-CNN-TRI model, we need to generate triplets  for training which we provide (here)[].
+* To train GCN-CNN-TRI model, we need to generate triplets  for training which we provide [here](https://drive.google.com/drive/folders/1Qp94A2NQLdBcgaIEuJDJIffk5NHxIVxH?usp=sharing).
 Download it under `Triplets/`
 * If you want to generate your own triplets, See [Triplets](Triplets/)
-* Download the pretrained GCN_CNN model to fine-tune from [here](https://drive.google.com/drive/folders/1aBBUF76I9zXr50Yet3csY1Dhw7--ykti?usp=sharing)
+* Download the pretrained GCN_CNN model to fine-tune from [here](https://drive.google.com/drive/folders/1aBBUF76I9zXr50Yet3csY1Dhw7--ykti?usp=sharing) into `trained_models/`.

 ```
 python train_TRI.py --batch_size 10 --decoder_model 'strided' --dim 1024 \